kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_eval.md

     ```
 * Testing tool: [K6](https://k6.io/) (deployed in the same Kyma cluster)
   * Grafana Dashboard:
-    * **Avg k6-to-eventing proxy time:** Shows the average time taken by the event to be sent from the sender till its received by the event-publisher-proxy.
+    * **Avg k6-to-eventing proxy time:** Shows the average time taken by the event to be sent from the sender till it's received by the event-publisher-proxy.
-    * **Avg e2e time:** Shows the average end-to-end time taken by the event to be sent from the sender till its received by the final sink (i.e. the receiver).
+    * **Avg e2e time:** Shows the average end-to-end time taken by the event to be sent from the sender till it's received by the final sink (that is, the receiver).

 ## Test Scenario 1: Without any server restarts/crash